 We aim to create an experience that is as rich and enjoyable as one had by a sighted audience.
 Our service is designed to be as inclusive as possible, and reinforce the power of art as a social, human experience.

 We listen to our audience when making decisions about how the service is developed and rolled out.
 We take a robust approach in gathering audience feedback and give patrons the opportunity to voice their opinion on the quality and delivery of the description.
 We act foremost as advocates for our audience in arts spaces, ensuring their needs are met.

 We consider the needs of the audience from their very first interaction with the company.
 This includes the creation of marketing materials in audio and screen-reader friendly formats, designing accessible booking processes, and considering the needs of the audience in arts environments.

 Practised properly, audio description complements the work it translates.
-We work to integrate description in seamlessly, rather than imposing it on the show.
-This means avoiding unnecessary interruption of dialogue, respecting the world created by the show, and consulting creatives and cast where necessary on complex or sensitive visuals.
-We also seek to cast diverse voices that best fit the tone of the work being presented.
+We work to integrate description in seamlessly, rather than imposing it on an experience.
+This means avoiding unnecessary interruption of dialogue, respecting the world created by an experience, and consulting creatives and cast where necessary on complex or sensitive visuals.
+We also seek to cast diverse voices that best fit the tone of the experience being presented.

 Learn more about our people here.

 Are you ready to explore further?
 Contact us today to find out how we can work together to make your work inclusive, accessible, and excellent.
 We are based in Melbourne, Victoria, but are happy to hear about opportunities across Australia and the world.